-While Teddy Maynard’s dubious plot to get Aaron Lake elected is a major part of “The Brethren,” they are not the main characters.
+While Teddy Maynard’s dubious plot to get Aaron Lake elected is a significant part of “The Brethren”, they are not the main characters.

 To pass the hours, and to earn money, they’ve taken to running a scam.
 This scam gets embroiled in Teddy Maynard’s scam.
-And only John Grisham could write something like this and make it entertaining.
+Only John Grisham could write something like this and make it entertaining.

-I won’t ruin the ending, but rest assured, bad things happen.
-But mostly to bad people.
+I won’t ruin the ending, but rest assured, bad things happen and mostly to bad people.

 Go pick up a copy of “The Brethren”.

 As mid-terms approach, politicians running for office, or running to keep it, are wary of someone messing with the election for the sake of disruption.
 While they work to manipulate voters and constituents, someone may be managing them.
 That's not a fun way to think of the next election.